reema0814/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

     ![Picture 1](./media/lab2-task1-streamevents.png)

-12. Click on "Apply Changes" now.
-If you refresh the data connector page, you can see the status "Connected" for **Security Events Via Legacy Agent**.
+12. Click on Apply Changes now.
+If you refresh the data connector page, you can see the status Connected for **Security Events Via Legacy Agent**.

 ### Task 2: Enable Microsoft Defender for Cloud